Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

   creatives:            (Array): "This is an array that contains creative objects, the creative  objects are the advert images and title used in the campaign, it can contain multiple creative objects":
                       [
                         {
-                          image:(String) "base 64 image string, that conforms to the propellerAds standard" title:(String): The title of the creative being created, }
+                          id:   (String): "ID from already existing creatives, if not, 'new' is inserted" image:(String): "base 64 image string, that conforms to the propellerAds standard" title:(String): 'The title of the creative being created", }
                       ]
 }